DeeStarks/mars_perseverance_rover/README.md

 # Initialize MarsPlateau.
 And return the shape of the plateau, number of rovers and their names.
 plateau = MarsPlateau(5)

-# Change the shape of the plateau to 5x5.
+# Change the shape of the plateau to 5x5 (referring to the upper-right coordinates of the plateau)
 plateau.set_plateau_shape("5 5")

 # Set a rover's position to 1,2 and facing North.